Man Utd's Diallo likened to Cristiano Ronaldo by Ferdinand

+Former Manchester United star Rio Ferdinand believes there are similarities between Amad Diallo and club legend Cristiano Ronaldo as he talked up the new Red Devils sensation.

-United completed the signing of Diallo from Atalanta in January – the 18 year-old winger penning a four-and-half-year contract to be tied to the Premier League giant until June 2025.
+United completed the signing of Diallo from Atalanta in January – the 18-year-old winger penning a four-and-half-year contract to be tied to the Premier League giants until June 2025.

 While he only made five first-team appearances and scored once for Serie A outfit Atalanta, Diallo arrives in Manchester highly rated and as one of Europe's most exciting talents.